ttadano/alamode/docs/source/formalism/formalism_anphon.rst

 ------------------------

-The mean square displacement tensor of atom $\kappa$ is given by
+The mean square displacement tensor of atom :math:`\kappa` is given by

 .. math::
     :nowrap: